ministryofjustice/data-engineering-airflow/README.md

 The `eks` directory contains all infrastructure related to EKS and Kubernetes:

 - `cluster.py` defines the cluster itself and a managed node group
-- `cluster_autoscaler.py` defines the cluster autoscaler Helm chart
+- `cluster_autoscaler.py` defines the Cluster Autoscaler Helm chart
 - `kube2iam.py` defines the kube2iam Helm chart
 - `namespaces/airflow.py` defines a namespace on the cluster in which Airflow can run pods